Download the REACH Technical Report here.

 REACH provides clear insights into agility, preferences and skills of:

-REACH combines the science of analyzing human traits using psychometrics together with measuring agility (REACH) that can be grown by developing awareness, skills, resilience and a growth mindset.
+REACH combines the science of analysing human traits using psychometrics together with measuring agility (REACH) that can be grown by developing awareness, skills, resilience and a growth mindset.

 REACH is measured as a Quotient (a score out of 5) and is visually represented by an individual's REACH Zone.